vesmaybevesper/Modpack-Discussions/README.txt

 This is a repository for hosting discussion/ bug reports for my modpacks.
-Head on over the the Issues tab to join.
+Head on over the the Discussions tab to join.